 I will be honest, experiencing the Walt Disney Family Museum means doing a lot of reading.
 The displays have detailed descriptions and you will find the Academy awards, Walt’s personal mini train he used to ride in his backyard and sketch art from multiple movies.
 But there are also several fun exhibits where you can listen to and watch early Disney cartoons.
 It’s not a place that can be rushed.
 I thought each exhibit had lots of information and my favorite part of the small-scale model of Disneyland which gives information on its history!

 I promise the gift shop is very worth a visit.
 They had products that I hadn’t seen before and it doesn’t feel like you are in a Disney Store.
 It feels like an upscale museum shop with whimsical products- my favorite was the Mary Blair illustration books and products that they had one section.

 There isn’t a ton of signage but parking (across the lawn) in front of the museum is metered.
 I recommend pay for at least two hours of parking since there is so much to see in the museum.

 Research Special Events before Attending

-In a separate Disney building they often switch out art exhibits.
-Currently they are hosting an exhibit on Eyvind Earle who was responsible for the background on Sleeping Beauty.
+In a separate Disney building, they often switch out art exhibits.
+Currently, they are hosting an exhibit on Eyvind Earle who was responsible for the background of Sleeping Beauty.